SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-handled-access-denied-error-on-updating-file-property-type-in-subassets.md

 ticket: CTM-724
 version: 1019.1.1
 ---
-Handled access denied error message when the user try to update the property type file in Subassets page.
+Handled access denied error message when the users try to update the property type file in **Subassets** page.